Gavintime/reggiebot_motors/README.md

 ## ReggieBot Motors

-This repository contains all the code needed to interface with Reggiebot's motors through ROS.
+This repository contains all the code needed to interface with ReggieBot's motors through ROS.

 An Arduino Nano is used as the motor controller.